I love watching government at work because it gives all of us a true glimpse of what a community will let lead them.

 If you are a Republican, then say you are a Republican, and if you are Democrat -- or Southern Baptist – then say so and be proud of your party.
 I am of mine!

-I also want to point out we celebrate Martin Luther King’s birthday in two weeks.
+I also want to point out we celebrated Martin Luther King’s birthday just a few short days ago.

 And in Mississippi party politics always has a racial undertone.
 Let’s be careful about labeling people as racist or Uncle Toms if they vote a certain way.
 Let’s not fear the color of a man’s skin.